-The council has a Substance Misuse Policy and guidance notes for managers and an Alcohol and Drugs Testing Policy, which is aimed at supporting employees and ensuring that they report fit for work and remain fit to perform their duties.
-All employees have responsibility to ensure that they report fit for work duties and conduct themselves in a professional manner.
+The council has a substance misuse policy and guidance notes for managers and an alcohol and drugs testing policy, which is aimed at supporting employees and ensuring that they report fit for work and remain fit to perform their duties.
+All employees have a responsibility to ensure that they report fit for work duties and conduct themselves in a professional manner.
 Any employee who is under the influence of drugs or alcohol may present a health and safety risk to themselves or others.

-The consumption of alcohol on council premises is not permitted, unless specifically approved by the line manager.
+The consumption of alcohol on council premises is not permitted, unless approved by the line manager in exceptional circumstances e.g. a particular event such as an awards ceremony.

 Management reserve the right to ask an employee to remove themselves from any work locations / duties and take any subsequent and appropriate management action in any event where management feel an employee is unfit for work due to any substance misuse (including alcohol) or where they may present a risk to themselves or others.